ibm-cloud-docs/vpc/data-security.md

 ### About customer-managed keys
 {: #about-encryption}

-With {{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}} you can create, import, and manage your root keys.
+With {{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}} you can create, import, and manage your root keys.With {{site.data.keyword.keymanagementserviceshort}}, you can create, import, and manage your root keys. {{site.data.keyword.keymanagementserviceshort}} is available in two deployment options:

+- **Standard**: A multi-tenant service with FIPS 140-2 Level 3 compliance, suitable for most workloads that require customer-managed encryption.
+- **Dedicated**: A single-tenant service with FIPS 140-3 Level 4 compliance (submitted for certification), providing complete control over encryption keys with no IBM administrator access.

 You can assign access policies to the keys, assign users or service IDs to the keys, or give the key access only to a specific service.
+For pricing information, see [Pricing for Key Protect](/docs/key-protect?topic=key-protect-pricing-plan).

 You can rotate your root keys for enhanced security.
 For more information, see [Key rotation for VPC resources](/docs/vpc?topic=vpc-vpc-key-rotation).